In celebration of International Women’s Day, we’re bringing you 9 inspirational women making community change happen across the UK.

 Sophia is passionate about STEM education for women and girls as a catalyst positive change.
 By addressing the problems of under-representation of women in STEM careers she believes we can create a better world.
 So she’s starting on her doorstep with Girls Assemble workspaces for women and girls aged 9 to 25 to learn carpentry, welding, architecture, engineering, and activist art!

 Kiera Mauro – Soroptimist International Bournemouth

 “Find out if there is a club in your area – there are always many projects to get involved in from lobbying to environmental issues!”

 Amazingly, it wasn’t so long ago that all girl schools didn’t offer physics as a subject to study.
 Mrs Kiera Mauro joined the Bournemouth branch of Soroptimist International a few years ago to support girls wanting to pursue careers in STEM.
 Inspired by the work done by fellow women within the organisation, she is now organising a yearly STEAM challenge to nurture girl’s interest in science and STEM options at school!

-Do you want to get involved in your community?
-There’s room for everyone (girl, woman, boy, man) to get involved in local social and environmental action!
+Do you want to get involved and create community change?
+There’s room for everyone to get involved in local social and environmental action!
 Simply find the cause that makes you want to get out of bed, surround yourself with supporters, and get going with even the smallest of actions.

 To see how you can get involved in community change near you, explore the ActionFunder platform.